 Early Chinese graduates of MIT produced numerous inventions, from the world’s first Chinese typewriter to the Model C training seaplane, and pioneered work in fields from microwave spectroscopy to nonlinear control theory.
 These students left a legacy of strong ties between China and “Tech” that profoundly influenced the course of globalization.

-Opening in 2017 and organized for the Maihaugen Gallery by Emma J. Teng, T.T. and Wei Fong Chao Professor of Asian Civilations at MIT, China Comes to Tech: 1877-1931 commemorates 140 years of Chinese students at the Institute.
+Organized for the Maihaugen Gallery by Emma J. Teng, T.T. and Wei Fong Chao Professor of Asian Civilations at MIT, China Comes to Tech: 1877-1931 commemorates 140 years of Chinese students at the Institute.
 Taking the 1931 Chinese Students’ Club publication Chinese Students Directory: For the Past 50 Years as a launching point, the exhibit chronicles the history of this MIT community through the Institute Archives.